 - Ohio University President Hugh Sherman

 - Rail Safety Forum with Senator Bill Reinke and staff from Senator Brown and Senator Vance's offices

-- Distracted Driving Primary Offense
+- Districted Driving Primary Offense

 - Holiday Board Recognition Luncheon

 - Brookings Institute Luncheon with Tracy Hadden-Loh

-Drive Investment - Monday Mondays: The Government Affairs & Community Relations team proactively created Money Mondays with historical federal funding available for Central Ohio communities.
-The sessions are designed to add investment value for MORPC members by discussing relevant topics related to their community needs.
-MORPC hosted 40 Money Monday sessions in 2023.
-Funding opportunities related to the topics were also presented, ranging from mobility/transportation to historic preservation, affordable housing, utilizing A.I. to enhance grant applications, and federal public safety funding.
+Drive Investment -

+Monday Mondays: With historical federal funding available for our communities the Government Affairs & Community Relations team proactively created Money Mondays.
+The sessions are designed to add investment value for our members, by discussing relevant topics related to our members' community needs.
+We hosted 40 Money Monday sessions in 2023.
+Funding opportunities related to the topics were also presented.
+For example, topics ranged from mobility/transportation, instoric preservation, affordable housing, utilizing A.I. to enhance grant applications, and federal public safety funding.

-To strengthen MORPC's drive investment approach, MORPC staff were assertive in advocating for regional strategic investment.
-MORPC leads a group called the Columbus Region Coalition(CRC), comprised of 16 partners that collectively advocate for regional investment.
-Last year, the CRC endorsed 18 community projects for congressional-directed spending.
-Of those18 projects, 11 were funded, two of which were Competitive Advantage Projects, in the year-end federal omnibus budget bill totaling over \$26 million in investment.
-Earlier in the year, MORPC staff worked closely with the Central Ohio General Assembly Delegation and its regional partners to ensure the State Capital Budget bill maximized economic and sustainable development opportunities for Central Ohio ur region.
+To strengthen MORPC's drive investment approach MORPC staff vere assertive in advocating for strategic investment in the region.
+MORPC leads a group called the Columbus Region Coalition which is a coalition of 16 partners that advocates collectively for investment in the region.
+Last year the Columbus Region Coalition endorsed 18 community projects for congressional directed spending.
+Of those 18 projects, 11 were funded, two of which were Competitive Advantage Projects, in the year end federal omnibus budget bill totaling over \$26 million in investment.
+Earlier, in the year, MORPC staff worked closely with the Central Ohio General Assembly Delegation and regional partners to ensure the State Capital Budget bill maximizes economic and sustainable development opportunities for our region.

-In November 2023, MORPC applied for the Electric Vehicle Charger Reliability and Accessibility Accelerator grant through the Federal Highway Administration (FHWA).
-MORPC was awarded \$2 million dollars to repair and/or replace hundreds of EV charging stations within the 15-county MPO area.
-This award is a example of federal discretionary grant dollars making tangible changes to Central Ohio's transportation infrastructure and driving investments into our region.
+In November of 2023, MORPC applied for the Electric Vehicle Charger Reliability and Accessibility Accelerator grant through FHWA.
+MORPC was awarded two million dollars to repair and/or replace hundreds of EV charging stations within a 15-county area.
+This is a prime example of federal discretionary grant dollars making tangible changes to Central Ohio's transportation infrastructure and driving investments into our region.

-Pay it Forward - MORPC staff led the Local Government Summer Internship Program and placed 51 interns with local government members.
+Pay it Forward - MORPC staff led the Local Government Summer Intern Program and placed 51 interns at local government members.
 These experiences help shape the next generation of public servants in Central Ohio.
-MORPC continued to promote its partnerships with universities, building value for its members.
-Among the most popular is the partnership with Franklin University, which experienced the highest enrollment from MORPC members since the partnership began, with 38 local government employees participating.
+Staff continued to promote our partnerships with universities, building value for our members.
+Among the most popular is the partnership with Franklin University which experienced the highest enrollment from MORPC members since we began our partnership, with 38 local government employees participating.